sar-valliappan/FileIndexer/README.md

 ### Planned Features
 - **Image support**: Index images into the database
-- **Improved re-indexing**: Only index changed files, rather than the entire directory
 - **Better scoring algorithm**: Add a second layer of sorting to supplement the embedding distance scoring algorithm
 - **Advanced filters**: Filter by file type, date range, or location
 - **Search history**: Track and revisit previous queries